Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-05-23-Experience-applying-to-Outreachy.md

 ***What made you passionate about the project you applied to?***

 <sub> GNOME Foundation is one among the most reputed open-source projects.
 The time when I was looking at the list of the projects available for the internship, I was quite overwhelmed by the names of the huge organisations listed there.
-So, the only filter I kept for myself was to look for a project that invited total beginners, a project that had a technical stack that might help me in long term, and definitely one thing that I still remember, that I was looking for a project that will help me learn something I always scared of even trying.
+So, the only filter I kept for myself was to look for a project that invited total beginners, a project that had a technical stack that might help me in long term, and definitely one thing that I still remember, that I was looking for a project that will help me learn something what I always was scared of even trying.
 So, the project *gtranslator* just gave me all my checkpoints.
 It invited beginners who could learn during the internship, then the technical stack was mostly *GTK in Pure C* and finally *C language* was the one that haunted me all throughout my whole life (I mean ok, 5 years out of 22).</sub>

 <sub>And later I realised, I chose the best project for me. :)</sub>